MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/plan/Should-I-create-a-generation-1-or-2-virtual-machine-in-Hyper-V-.md

 ###  Using UEFI firmware

-- Secure Boot or UEFI firmware isn't required on the physical host.
-The virtual firmware and its configuration are independent of the physical platform.
+- Secure Boot or UEFI firmware isn't required on the physical Hyper-V host.
+Hyper-V provides virtual firmware to virtual machines that is independent of what's on the Hyper-V host.
 - UEFI firmware in a generation 2 virtual machine doesn't support setup mode for Secure Boot.
 - We don't support running a UEFI shell or other UEFI applications in a generation 2 virtual machine.
 Using a non-Microsoft UEFI shell or UEFI applications is technically possible if they are compiled directly from the sources.
 If these applications are not appropriately digitally signed, you must disable Secure Boot for the virtual machine.

  ### Working with VHDX files

 - You can resize a VHDX file that contains the boot volume for a generation 2 virtual machine while the virtual machine is running.
 - We don't support or recommend that you create a VHDX file that is bootable to both generation 1 and generation 2 virtual machines.
 - The virtual machine generation is a property of the virtual machine, not a property of the virtual hard disk.
 So you can't tell if a VHDX file was created by a generation 1 or a generation 2 virtual machine.
 - A VHDX file created with a generation 2 virtual machine can be attached to the IDE controller or the SCSI controller of a generation 1 virtual machine.
 However, if this is a bootable VHDX file, the generation 1 virtual machine won't boot.